Date functions and formulas in Excel

 ISOWEEKNUM function

 The ISOWEEKNUM function converts a date to a week number using the ISO system.
-This Excel date function can be used with the DATE function if needed.
+This Excel date formula can be used with the DATE function if needed.

 The ISOWEEKNUM formula is =ISOWEEKNUM(date)